normanrs/norwicz_stocks/README.md

 `./get_financials` will write financials (for reals).

 ## Discussion
-REIT (real estate investment trusts) ETFs (exchange-traded funds) are a special class of stock.
+Most of the stocks evaluated her are REIT (real estate investment trusts).
+REIT ETFs (exchange-traded funds) are a special class of stock.
 They have numerous legal requirements that go above and beyond those for other stocks, restricting the extent to which they must be backed by assets and the percent of revenue they must return to investors in the form of dividends.
 This and the inherent value of real estate make them a particularly attractive investement in that they can be safer and yet still high-performing as compared to other stock types.
 But in that they operate differently than other stocks they are also more difficult to evaluate in terms of price-to-performance.
 The normal metrics, such as price to earnings ration (P/E) or price to earnings growth (PEG) aren't good signals of a strong REIT.
 This app attempts to collect data that, when analyzed properly, CAN help determine if an REIT is worth investing in.
 TTM (trailing twelve months) data is consistently used in an effort to evaluate the REIT over recent history, not just by its latest numbers or over the life of the trust.

+Other high-dividend ETFs in asset management and technology industries have also been included because of their predicted reliability.

+Top picks are chosen on the following criteria:
+- Dividends with at least 5% return
+- Traailing twelve month return on investment of at least 7% This narrows down the stocks quite a bit.
+Tested on 4/27/2021 this criteria chose 11 ETFs out of 184.

 ## References
 The API the app gets data from: